A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS-Assisted RCC

 \subsection{Multiple RISs}

-In RCC systems, both the radar and communication receivers encounter interference.
+\textit{1) Multiple passive RISs:} In RCC systems, both the radar and communication receivers encounter interference.
 To tackle this problem, the authors of~\cite{2022_He} introduced the use of two RISs as shown in Fig.~\ref{Fig:MRIS_RCC}.
 One RIS is placed in proximity to the communication transmitter, while the other is positioned near the communication receiver.
 The purpose of situating an RIS close to the transmitter is to alleviate interference from the communication transmitter to the radar receiver.
 Meanwhile, the RIS near the communication receiver is employed to suppress interference between the radar transmitter and the communication receiver.
 This setup proves beneficial when the communication transmitter and receiver either remain stationary or move within confined regions.

 The optimization problem in~\cite{2022_He} is formulated to maximize the average communication SINR while adhering to a constraint on the receive radar SINR.
 The latter, while not a direct radar performance metric, is positively correlated with many radar performance metrics, including the detection probability.
 To address this optimization problem, the authors proposed a solution based on the penalty dual decomposition (PDD) method and concave-convex procedure.

-Simulation results, assuming a sub-\unit[6]{GHz} carrier frequency, indicate that this system model can outperform both the single-RIS system and systems without RISs in terms of both detection probability and communication SINR.
+\textit{2) Multiple active RISs:} To address the double path-loss issues at the RIS link, the authors of~\cite{2024_Mengyu} presented a system model with two active RISs.
+The goal was to design the beamformer at the BS and the active RISs' amplification factors and reflection coefficients to maximize the achievable data rate of the communication system while adhering to a radar detection constraint.
+The authors utilized the PDD method to incorporate the challenging constraints into the objective function.
+The optimization problem was then decoupled into several smaller sub-optimization problems using an AO framework.
+It wa shsown in~\cite{2024_Mengyu} that, under the same power budget, deploying double active RISs in RCC systems can achieve 2.1 and 1.6 times higher data rates compared to single active RIS and double passive RISs, respectively.

+\textbf{Lessons learned:} Deploying RISs strategically can significantly reduce interference in RCC systems.
+Placing an RIS near the communication transmitter helps to alleviate interference from the communication transmitter to the radar receiver.
+Similarly, positioning an RIS near the communication receiver suppresses interference from the radar transmitter to the communication receiver.
+This motivates the dual-RIS setup to enhance overall system performance by mitigating mutual interference, allowing both radar and communication systems to operate more effectively.
+This configuration is particularly beneficial in scenarios where the communication transmitter and receiver are stationary or move within confined regions.
+Using two active RISs in the system model can further address the double path-loss phenomenon encountered in RIS-assisted links.

 \textbf{Challenges, opportunities and open research directions:} While employing multiple RISs contributes to improved system performance, it introduces an additional complexity burden in terms of channel estimation, pilot overhead and resource allocation.
 Consequently, the feasibility of such systems, along with a thorough examination of their benefits and drawbacks, should be critically studied.